 As expected, avoidant individuals exhibited a neglectful, nonresponsive style of caregiving: They scored relatively low on proximity maintenance and sensitivity, reflecting their tendency to maintain distance from a needy partner (restricting accessibility, physical contact, and sensitivity), and tended to adopt a controlling, uncooperative stance resembling their domineering behaviour in other kinds of social interactions

 Over time, children with an avoidant parent will look to their other parent for support.
 If the other parent is a sensitive caregiver, the child will model future attachment styles on that parent; but if the other parent is, for example, also avoidantly inclined and neglects their emotional needs, or anxiously attached and insensitive to holding forth and overwhelming the child, then he or she will more likely end up with some variety of insecure attachment type.
+If an avoidant unable to provide healthy emotional support to their partner, there is higher likelihood an unaware, unsupported partner could enmesh the child.
 Between the Scylla of the coldhearted dismissive and the Charybdis of the clingy, dominating parent, the child will not have a healthy model to work with.
+(Likewise, an overly dominating parent can push their partner further into avoidance - hence one of the best things you can do as a parent is for each to make sure your partner feels safe and emotionally supported).

 Experience with an Avoidant Father